enisn/AutoFilterer/README.md

  # AutoFilterer

 AutoFilterer is a filtering framework for dotnet.
 The main purpose of this library is to generate LINQ expressions from DTOs for entities automatically.
-Creating queries without writing any of LINQ Expression for **IQueryable** is provided by AutoFilterer.
+Creating queries without writing any of query code for **IQueryable** is provided by AutoFilterer.
 All parameters and usage, target to be compatible with Open API 3.0 Specifications, unlike oData & GraphQL.

-- ✅ Generated queries are tested on **Entity Framework** and **MongoDB**.

 > This library **does not** generate database queries directly.
 It generates LINQ Expressions.

-You can visit [Wiki](../../wiki) for more documents
+You can visit [Wiki](../../wiki) for documentation

 [![Nuget](https://img.shields.io/nuget/v/AutoFilterer?logo=nuget)](https://www.nuget.org/packages/AutoFilterer/)
 [![WiKi](https://img.shields.io/badge/Visit-Wiki-orange)](../../wiki)